John Wesley Ross: Political views

-Ross was a member of the Democratic Party, as was his father, Hon.
-Lewis W. Ross.
+Ross was a member of the Democratic Party, as was his father, Lewis Winans Ross.
 In the political campaign of 1896, John Ross broke ranks with the main Democratic Party and supported the cause of the "gold Democrats", who advocated against the "free silver" policies of William Jennings Bryan.
 In general, however, Ross' conservative administration of the affairs of the District of Columbia received support from members of both political parties.

 Death and funeral

 Ross died of a heart attack in his home in Washington, D.C., on July 29, 1902.
 His funeral was attended by a large number of Washington, D.C., officials and employees, as well as representatives of the national government and the business world; President Theodore Roosevelt donated a large wreath to the funeral.
-John Ross was interred in Oak Hill Cemetery in Lewistown, Illinois, in a region of the cemetery devoted to members of the Ross family.
 The death of Ross was a major blow to his mother, who died in October, 1902, as a consequence of an illness dating from his death.

 Legacy

 Ross was "one of the most universally popular men that has ever been a member of the District's governing triumvirate," highly regarded for his kind heart, great integrity, dedicated service, and respect for D.C. residents.
 As a tribute, the Ross Elementary School, currently located at 1730 R Street, N.W., in Washington, D.C., was named in his honor.
-The school’s mission statement is R: Rigorous Academics; O: Open-minded, Respectful Community; S: Strong Sense of Self; S: Service to Others.
+The school's mission statement is R: Rigorous Academics; O: Open-minded, Respectful Community; S: Strong Sense of Self; S: Service to Others.